apache/mxnet/contrib/clojure-package/examples/bert/fine-tune-bert.md

 # Use the Pre-trained BERT Model

 In this tutorial we will use the pre-trained BERT model that was exported from GluonNLP via the `scripts/bert/staticbert/static_export_base.py`.
-For convience, the model has been downloaded for you by running  the `get_bert_data.sh` file in the root directory of this example.
+For convenience, the model has been downloaded for you by running  the `get_bert_data.sh` file in the root directory of this example.

 ## Get BERT